-Let us start at the very beginning of the history of TUDOR.
+Before getting to TUDOR chronographs, let us start at the very beginning of the history of TUDOR.
 Almost 100 years ago, Rolex founder Hans Wilsdorf decided to pursue a new enterprise.
 As many watch aficionados will be able to quote, he determined to create a watch ‘at a more modest price’ than its Rolex siblings, while being able to ‘attain the standard of dependability for which Rolex is famous’.
 It was this that led to TUDOR watch company being born in 1926.
 Initially registered under a watch dealer named ‘Veuve de Philippe Hüther’, the brand was transferred to Wilsdorf in 1936.
-By 1946 it had been officially launched as a company specialising in models for men and women alike.
+By 1946, it had been officially launched as a company specialising in models for men and women alike.

 Of course, every kind of watch is valued by its precision.
 However, a certain type of timepiece particularly needs to be extremely accurate and able to provide the ‘dependability’ that Wilsdorf had spoken of many years ago.

 This is where chronographs come into play.
-Chronograph wristwatches have been providing us with a highly practical and intricate timing device ever since the 1910s, when they were first commercially produced.
+Chronograph wristwatches have been providing us with a highly practical and intricate timing device ever since the 1910s, when commercial production first began.

-Another milestone was achieved in 1969 with Zenith‘s El Primero, the first automatic chronograph movement.
-It was closely followed by Heuer (later to become TAG Heuer) and Breitling‘s joint venture, the Calibre 11.
+Another milestone was achieved in 1969 with Zenith‘s El Primero, the world’s first automatic chronograph movement.
+Close behind was Heuer (later to become TAG Heuer) and Breitling‘s joint venture, the Calibre 11.
 TUDOR also responded to this growing interest in sports chronographs.
 In fact, it has now been contributing to the field of chronographs for 50 years and has numerous significant references to its name.

 1970 – TUDOR enters the chronograph game

 It was in the following year, 1970, that Rolex’s sibling TUDOR made its debut with its chronograph series the ‘Oysterdate’.
-Presented in three variations (including the Ref.7033 prototype) with defining, varying bezels, the legendary 39 mm sports watches were powered by the mechanical manual-winding Valjoux 7734.
+Appearing in three variations (including the Ref.7033 prototype) with defining, varying bezels, powering the legendary 39 mm sports watches was the mechanical manual-winding Valjoux 7734.
 From luminous orange details on the dials to quirky pentagonal hour markers, the conspicuous Oysterdate 7000 series (Ref.7031, Ref.7032, Ref 7033) brought something new to the watch game.

 Equipped with a hardy water-resistant steel case with screw-down crowns and unusual 45-minute subdial counter, the series’ design offered active men an adventurous timepiece long before the company’s #BornToDare campaign came into being.